Lisbon, or Lisboa to the locals, is one of Europe’s most distinctive, charming, historic and colourful cities.

 Choosing where to stay in Lisbon is one of the most important decisions to make when planning your trip to Lisbon as your choice of neighbourhood and accommodation can make or break your trip.
 So you need to do some research into the different areas of Lisbon to make sure you get the most out of your visit.

-To help you plan your Lisbon trip this blog post will give you a mini Lisbon travel guide with an outline of the best areas, neighbourhoods, hotels and best places to stay in Lisbon.
+To help you plan your Lisbon trip this blog post will give you a mini Lisbon travel guide with an outline of the best areas, neighbourhoods, hotels and best places to stay in Lisbon for first timers.

 I’ll also include the essential Lisbon travel tips you’ll need including how many days to spend in Lisbon, the best time to visit and how to get to Lisbon and get around..